GeunhoKim/StickyOnPage/README.md

 Sungwon Kim

-# Sticky on Page is Url based SNS.
+# Sticky on Page is URL based SNS.